 Redefined: A Journey to Recovery

-This keynote presentation begins with a five minute introduction video aimed at knocking down the stigma attached to the disease of addiction, educating the audience on the current drug epidemic, and setting the stage for a powerful, honest and heartfelt story.
-The video shows clips of Stephen growing up as a child, doing what he loved to do most as a kid—playing sports.
-During interviews with Stephen’s parents and three brothers, it becomes clear he had a great childhood and family life Stephen and his three brothers had growing up.
+This keynote presentation begins with a six minute introduction video aimed at knocking down the stigma attached to the disease of addiction, educating the audience on the current drug epidemic, and setting the stage for a powerful, honest and heartfelt story.
+The video shows clips of Stephen doing what he loved to do most as a kid—playing sports.
+During interviews with Stephen’s parents and three brothers, it becomes clear he had a great childhood.
 “No one saw this coming.”
-After Stephen’s family talks about the harmful effects Stephen’s addiction had on himself, their family, and what a difficult process it was for him to recover, Stephen will make his entrance, grab the mic, and hit the stage.
+After Stephen’s family talks about the harmful effects his addiction had on himself, their family, and what a difficult process it was for him to recover, Stephen will make his entrance, grab the mic, and hit the stage.

 Stephen shows students through his life experience how addiction can unfold, the consequences of substance use, and how difficult it is to recover.
 This storytelling technique allows each individual person to draw conclusions in their own meaningful way as it relates to their own life.